Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Computational complexity

 \section{Computational complexity}

-Obtaining test set predictions for a single CV2 hyperspectral dataset (including all $620$ wavelength-date features) took approximately $1.53$ seconds for the univariate gBLUP model, $7.83$ seconds for lsBLUP, $218$ seconds for siBLUP, $43.3$ seconds for gfBLUP, $1030$ seconds for MegaLMM, and $93.2$ seconds for the CV2 multivariate MLP.
+Obtaining test set predictions for a single CV2 hyperspectral dataset (including all $620$ wavelength-date features) took approximately $1.5$ seconds for the univariate gBLUP model, $7$ seconds for lsBLUP, $200$ seconds for siBLUP, $34$ seconds for glfBLUP, $1090$ seconds for MegaLMM, and $60$ seconds for the CV2 multivariate MLP.

 We also simulated datasets containing $p = 100$ to $p = 2500$ secondary features representing $10$ underlying factors.
-We analyzed these datasets using gfBLUP, obtaining five runtime measurements (after a single warmup run) for each step in the gfBLUP prediction pipeline at each value of $p$, showing that the regularization dominates the pipeline's total runtime throughout the range of $p$ (Figure \ref{fig:timing_percentages}).
+We analyzed these datasets using glfBLUP, obtaining five runtime measurements (after a single warmup run) for each step in the glfBLUP prediction pipeline at each value of $p$, showing that the regularization dominates the pipeline's total runtime throughout the range of $p$ (Figure \ref{fig:timing_percentages}).